menandmice/micetro_docs/guides/user-manual/webapp_general.rst

 Date and time handling
 ----------------------

-In certain places like scheduling a change in Workflow and scheduling a report generation in Reporting, the date and times must be in the same time zone as the Men & Mice Central uses.
+In certain places like scheduling a change in Workflow and scheduling a report generation in Reporting, the date and times must be in the same time zone as the Men&Mice Central uses.

 .. image:: ../../images/blackstar-schedule.png
   :width: 60%
   :align: center